chrometoasters/ct-jquery-plugin/README.md

     1. Replace `FIRSTNAME` with your first name
     1. Replace `LASTNAME` with your last name

+### Dependencies

+1. Add any dependencies to the `ct-jquery-plugin/dist/dependencies` object in `ct-jquery-plugin/dist/bower.json`
+1. List any dependencies in `ct-jquery-plugin/dist/README.md`

 ### Re-use

 1. Navigate to <https://github.com/chrometoasters>